-5.4 Department of Energy Environmental Safety and Health Regulations and Orders
+5.4 U.S. Department of Energy Environmental, Safety, and Health Regulations and Orders

 The Atomic Energy Act authorizes DOE to establish standards to protect health or minimize dangers to life or property for activities under DOE's jurisdiction.
 (DOE regulations and Orders do not apply to activities regulated by the NRC.)
-DOE regulations are found in 10 CFR.
+DOE regulations are found in Title 10 of the CFR.
 These regulations address such areas as energy conservation, administrative requirements and procedures, nuclear safety, and classified information.

-For the purpose of this EIS, relevant regulations include: "Procedural Rules for DOE Nuclear Activities" (10 CFR Part 820), "Nuclear Safety Management" (10 CFR Part 830), "Occupational Radiation Protection" (10 CFR Part 835), "Compliance with the National Environmental Policy Act" (10 CFR Part 1021 and DOE Order 451.1B), and "Compliance with Floodplain and Wetland Environmental Review Requirements" (10 CFR Part 1022).
+For the purpose of this EIS, relevant regulations include the following: "Procedural Rules for DOE Nuclear Activities" (10 CFR Part 820), "Nuclear Safety Management" (10 CFR Part 830), "Occupational Radiation Protection" (10 CFR Part 835), "Compliance with the National Environmental Policy Act" (10 CFR Part 1021 and DOE Order 451.1B), and "Compliance with Floodplain and Wetland Environmental Review Requirements" (10 CFR Part 1022).

-Table 5-2 at the end of this chapter lists the DOE Orders relevant to the alternatives evaluated in this Decommissioning and/or Long-Term Stewardship EIS.
+Table 5-2 in Section 5.7 lists the DOE Orders and policies potentially relevant to the alternatives evaluated in this Decommissioning and/or Long-Term Stewardship EIS.

-5.5 New York State Environmental Safety and Health Laws and Regulations
+5.5 New York State Environmental, Safety, and Health Laws and Regulations

-The Atomic Energy Act authorizes the NRC to enter into an agreement with a State, where the NRC will discontinue and the State will assume regulatory authority over certain radioactive materials.
-The NYSDOH and the NYSDEC have established requirements under this Agreement State Program.
+The Atomic Energy Act authorizes the NRC to enter into an agreement with a state in which the NRC will discontinue and the state will assume regulatory authority over certain radioactive materials.
+NYSDOH and NYSDEC have established requirements under this Agreement State Program.

-As of July 1, 2006 New York State authority for the Radiological Health Program including Ionizing Radiation Protection (12 New York Code of Rules and Regulations [NYCRR] 38) was transferred from NYSDOL to NYSDOH.
-As such, NYSDOH now has jurisdiction over the commercial and industrial use of radioactive materials in New York State including the possession of radioactive materials at the State-licensed Disposal Area (SDA) at the WNYNSC.
-NYSDOH now maintains authority over the radioactive materials license (originally issued by the NYSDOL) that authorizes NYSERDA to possess and manage emplaced radioactive waste at the SDA.
-The license requires NYSERDA to conduct its operations in accordance with a radioactive safety program to minimize radiation exposures to workers and the public resulting from the SDA operations.
-Although NYSDOH is the lead agency for the protection of public health from any public health threat, including ionizing radiation, NYSDEC, under its responsibility as established in New York ECL, will serve as the lead agency for the decommissioning project.1 NYSDOH will ensure its responsibility for protection of the public health via participation with NYSDEC staffing reviewing and concurring with NYSDEC on any remedial actions.2
+As of July 1, 2006, New York State authority for the Radiological Health Program, including ionizing radiation protection (12 New York Code of Rules and Regulations [NYCRR] Part 38), was transferred from the New York State Department of Labor to NYSDOH.
+As such, NYSDOH now has jurisdiction over the commercial and industrial use of radioactive materials in New York State, including the possession of radioactive materials at the SDA at WNYNSC.
+NYSDOH now maintains authority over the radioactive materials license (originally issued by the New York State Department of Labor) that authorizes NYSERDA to possess and manage emplaced radioactive waste at the SDA.
+The license requires NYSERDA to conduct its operations in accordance with a radioactive safety program to minimize radiation exposures to workers and the public resulting from SDA operations.
+Although NYSDOH is the lead agency for the protection of public health from any public health threat, including ionizing radiation, NYSDEC, under its responsibility as established in New York ECL, will serve as the lead agency for the decommissioning project.
+NYSDOH will participate in the project by reviewing and concurring with NYSDEC on any remedial actions, thus ensuring that the public health is protected.

-Under the New York Agreement State Program, the NYSDEC has jurisdiction over discharges of radioactive material to the environment, including releases to the air and water, and the disposal of radioactive wastes in the ground.
-NYSDEC's role at the SDA is to ensure that NYSERDA properly maintains the integrity of the SDA, minimizes discharges of radioactive materials to the environment, and properly closes the facility in a manner that is protective of the public health and environment and in compliance with 6 NYCRR Part 380, "Prevention and Control of Environmental Pollution by Radioactive Materials."
+Under the New York Agreement State Program, NYSDEC has jurisdiction over discharges of radioactive material to the environment, including releases to the air and water, and disposal of radioactive waste in the ground.
+NYSDEC's role at the SDA is to ensure that NYSERDA properly maintains the integrity of the SDA, minimizes discharges of radioactive material to the environment, and properly closes the facility in a manner that is protective of the public health and environment and in compliance with 6 NYCRR Part 380, "Prevention and Control of Environmental Pollution by Radioactive Materials."

-Additionally, NYSDEC has jurisdiction over inactive waste sites under the State Superfund Program (6 NYCRR 375) and discharges from SWMUs, as well as permitting and closure of RCRA interim and final status units under the Hazardous Waste Program (6 NYCRR 370-374 and 376).
-The New York State RCRA regulations apply to DOE and its contractors.
-The State-licensed sites and activities such as the SDA, however, are regulated under both NYSDEC radioactive materials as well as RCRA regulations.
+Additionally, NYSDEC has jurisdiction over inactive waste sites under the State Superfund Program (6 NYCRR Part 375) and discharges from SWMUs, as well as permitting and closure of RCRA interim and final status units under the Hazardous Waste Program (6 NYCRR Parts 370-374, 376).
+The New York State